© Richard L. Thornton, Architect & City Planner

 I answered directly to Vivi, “Yes, both in North Carolina and Virginia, women would come to our farm in black robes.
 I had to leave the farm.
 When I returned to my house, there would be melted candles all around the periphery of the living room.”

 Vivi gasped and put her hands to her mouth, shouting “Mon Dieu!
 Ree-shard, come with me to Paris tonight.
 I will pay for everything.
 I can’t lose you now.
 There is something else I must tell you.”

-I explained to her that I had no visa, my passport had expired, my animals would probably starve and all my family was coming in two days to celebrate Christmas.
+I explained to her that I had no visa, my passport had expired, my animals would probably starve and all of Diana’s family were coming in two days to celebrate Christmas.

 I asked Vivi, if she had eaten breakfast.
 She said no, but she would love to cook me a gourmet French breakfast, so she would know what it was like to be my loving wife.
 In France, a maid cooked breakfast for her and Aimee.
 The other two meals were either cooked by a maid or else they ate at a restaurant.

 We had plenty of cheese, sausages, eggs, dried chives and mushrooms.
 I put them out on the work counter and then started boiling water for tea.
 There was no coffee in the house.

 As Vivi began to whip the eggs, our cheese creamery telephone line began ringing.
 I answered, “Good morning, Shenandoah Chevre!”
 Vivi assumed that it was a cheese customer and so continued whipping the eggs.
 It was not a customer.
 It was Diana, calling from the high school.